Terrestrial Energy Awarded $5.7 Million Grant From Canadian Federal Government

 Grants funds will be used to support Terrestrial Energy’s pre-commercial activities, which conclude with the construction of an electrically-heated non-nuclear mock-up within 30 months.
 The mock-up will test and demonstrate many aspects of IMSR® operation, and will include the data collection over a wide range of operating scenarios of the performance of the IMSR®’s passive cooling systems; this will validate Terrestrial Energy’s safety analysis computer codes, a common industry requirement.
 The results will support Terrestrial Energy’s regulatory engagement and key aspects of the IMSR®’s Safety Case, one built on simple, natural and passive cooling mechanisms.

 “Sustainable Development Technology Canada (SDTC) is incredibly proud to support Terrestrial Energy” said Leah Lawrence, President and CEO.
-“Our mission is to help Canadian cleantech entrepreneurs move their ground-breaking technologies to commercialization by bridging the funding gap between research and market entry.
+“Our mission is to help Canadian cleantech entrepreneurs move their ground-breaking technologies to commercialisation by bridging the funding gap between research and market entry.
 Terrestrial Energy’s Integral Molten Salt Reactor technology is the kind of technology that has the potential to generate jobs, growth and export opportunities, and to bring lasting economic, environmental and health benefits to Canadians and the world.”

 “With this award, the SDTC’s engagement shines a bright light on the entire advanced nuclear sector and the enormous industry opportunities offered by nuclear innovation today” said Simon Irish, Terrestrial Energy’s CEO.
 “The IMSR®’s unique Safety Case, one built on simple, natural and passive mechanisms, creates such an opportunity – to out-compete and out-scale coal and natural gas in global industrial markets for heat and power, starting in the 2020s, and starting here in Canada.”